NVlabs/SASSI/README.md

 News
 ==========================================

 * Releasing a new version of SASSI today (12/15/2015) that includes support for function, kernel, and basic block entry instrumentation.
-See more details in the release note below.
+See more details in the release notes below.

 * We conducted a [tutorial at MICRO-48](https://github.com/NVlabs/SASSI/wiki/MICRO48-Tutorial).
 You can check out the [slide deck](https://github.com/NVlabs/SASSI/blob/master/doc/SASSI-Tutorial-Micro2015.pptx) that we covered.